Brewers & Breweries

 Gunther, George, cor.
 Third and O'Donnell.
 Canton (1888 Rippey Directory)

 Gottleib Bauer and Frederick Buckler built a brewery on the southwest corner of Fait Avenue and Clinton Street.
-They sold one year later around 1874 and sold one year later to Sebastian Helldoerfer.
+They sold one year later around 1874 to Sebastian Helldoerfer.
 He was a well known barrel maker and native Bavarian, born in Bamburg.

 He was married to Regina (Heim 1839-1884).
-They had five children (see obit).
+They had five children (see obit below).
 Initially buried at St. Alphonsus cemetery, which was subsequently sold, his remains were reinterred at Holy Redeemer Cemetery.

 From 1888 Rippey Directory: Star Lager Beer Brewery, S. Helldorfer, proprietor, corner Clinton and Lancaster